jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 My first tests restricted width to one so that all my previous Part 1 tests would work for Part 2 as well.
 Once the width-one tests passed, I added width-two tests.

-The refactored `move` method, which supported a set of movables, became:
+The refactored `move` method, which is mostly an extension of the Part 1 method but expanded supported a set of movables.
+It also replaced some data structure implementaiton details with more domain model oriented methods, such as the `Intersecting` methods:
 ```java
     private void move(Set<Movable> movables, MoveDirection direction) {
         Set<Movable> newMovables = getNewMovables(movables, direction);